Rajendraladkat1919/Rajendraladkat1919/README.md

 - 👋 Hi, I’m Rajendra Ladkat
 - 👀 I’m a result driven passionate leader with an exceptional technical background.
 Developing things to make the world a better place through code.
 Passionate about open source, automation, systems engineering and security with open source first mindset.
-- 🌱 I’m currently looking to explore more about open source world.
+- 🌱 I’m currently working on Cloud-Native Applications design, development, deployment, operational excellence, security of application code and infrastructure with refinement
-- 💞️ I’m looking to collabroate on SRE stuff and open source constribution.
+- 💞️ I’m looking to collabroate on multiple open source tools and technologies.
 - 📫 How to reach me @raladkat
 - ==>> `Think big, Start small, Scale fast`.
 - ==>> `"Show me the code, Why its not running?"`, `Break it, Build it, Run it`.